“By failing to prepare, you are preparing to fail.”

 - holiday-themed “fun” pieces

 If you’re trying to plan ahead and stay organized, your best bet is to create a backlog of holiday content as soon as possible.
 The next couple of months can get busy, so the more responsibilities you can take care of before, the more time you’ll have later when you need it most.
+Here are a few ideas to heat up your blog this season.

 Don’t Neglect Halloween